Application icon

 No function is performed except for the sorting of the field.

 After any of the above functions are performed the working field will be resorted.
 You can choose None (which will leave the representation however it ended up after performing the function ... possibly non deterministic).
 You can also choose to sort the Credits, People or both.
 You can also elect to merge all people associated with a single credit into a single line or to list them one person / credit.
+When sorting by Credits & People and Merge names is enabled, duplicate items will be removed.

 You can used the preview button to display all current Musician Credits and Involved People values in the Log Viewer.
 The fields are displayed with credits and people sorted and no merging.
 Note that the preview persists.
 See Involved People/Musician Credits Preview for additional information.